-Today the OPQ is composed of 46 professional orders, 54 regulated professions and some 378,000 members.
+Today the OPQ is composed of 46 professional orders, 54 regulated professions and approximately 378,000 members.

-The role of the OPQ is to guarantee the competence and the integrity of each and every professional orders and to ensure public protection.
+The role of the OPQ is to guarantee the competence and the integrity of each Professional Orders and to ensure public protection.

 In 1995, the OPQ became an extra budgetary government agency.
-The financing of its expenditure is now guaranteed by the members of the professional orders through annual membership set by the Quebec Government and collected by the orders.
+The financing of its expenditure is now guaranteed by the members of the Professional Orders through annual membership set by the Quebec Government and collected by each Orders.

 The Conseil interprofessionnel du Québec (CIQ) was founded in 1965.

-Each professional order must be a member of the CIQ.
-The CIQ is accompanied by the Ordre de protéger (OP).
+Each Professional Order must be a member of the CIQ, the CIQ being accompanied by the Ordre de protéger (OP).

-One of the objectives of the OP is to make sure the Quebec population clearly understands the role of the professional orders, especially when it comes to public protection.
+One of the objectives of the OP is to make sure the Quebec population clearly understands the role of the Professional Orders, especially when it refers to public protection.

 According to the OP, to protect the public is to make sure that each of the 54 regulated professions are governed by a proper code of professional ethics and by appropriate regulations.